dd-ix/sflow_exporter/README.md

 The router property describes all entities that are sending and recvieving packages.

 - the **mac address** is used to identify who send a packet, and who should recvieve it.
-- the **agent** and **interface** is used to deduplicate global traffic accounting.
-E.g. a packet is taking a path over multiple switches from source to destination router, therefore the bytes should only be counted once.
 - the **label** the the property is the identification thats passed over to prometheus.

 ### Agents

-Agents are used to monitor the traffic on a per agent basis and needed to apply global accounting deduplication as described in the "Router" section.
+Agents are used to monitor the amount of droped samples.
+If this number grows to big, try tuning the sample rate.

 - the **source** address is the ip address that send the sflow packet to sflow_exporter.
-It is used to identify the current location of the packet.
 - the **label** the the property is the identification thats passed over to prometheus.

 ### Ether Types